-4.9 Extraction/Processing.
+4.7 Extraction/Processing.

-- 4.9.1 Cannabis processing licensees may utilize chemical extraction processes using a nonhydrocarbon-based, or other solvent such as water, vegetable glycerin, vegetable oils, animal fats, steam distillation, food-grade ethanol.
-Nonhydrocarbon-based solvents must-shall be food grade. - 4.9.2 Cannabis processing licensees may use chemical extraction processes using hydrocarbon-based solvents that are at least ninety-nine percent (99%) purity.
+4.7.1 Cannabis processing licensees may utilize chemical extraction processes using a nonhydrocarbon-based, or other solvent such as water, vegetable glycerin, vegetable oils, animal fats, steam distillation, food-grade ethanol.
+Nonhydrocarbon-based solvents shall be food grade.

-- 4.9.3 Extraction processes must_shall take place in an environment with proper ventilation, controlling all sources of ignition where a flammable atmosphere is, or could be, present. - 4.9.4 Cannabis processing licensees are prohibited from using pressurized canned flammable fuel such as butane intended for use in outdoor/camp like activities, handheld torch devise, refillable cigarette letters, etc. - 4.9.5 Cannabis processing licensees using carbon dioxide must shall have equipment and facilities approved by local fire code officials, if applicable. - 4.9.6 Manufacturing processes using flammable gas of or flammable liquid must shall have leak or gas detection measures, or both.
+- 4.7.2 Cannabis processing licensees may use chemical extraction processes using hydrocarbon-based solvents that are at least ninety-nine percent (99%) purity. - 4.7.3 Extraction processes shall take place in an environment with proper ventilation, controlling all sources of ignition where a flammable atmosphere is, or could be, present. - 4.7.4 Cannabis processing licensees are prohibited from using pressurized canned flammable fuel such as butane intended for use in outdoor/camp like activities, handheld torch devise, refillable cigarette letters, etc. - 4.7.5 Cannabis processing licensees using carbon dioxide shall have equipment and facilities approved by local fire code officials, if applicable. - 4.7.6 Manufacturing processes using flammable gas or flammable liquid shall have leak or gas detection measures, or both.

-4.10 Storage of Cannabis and/or Cannabis Products.
+4.8 Storage of Cannabis and/or Cannabis Products.

-4.10.1 Storage of cannabis, cannabis products, and components shall be under conditions that will protect against allergen cross-contact and against biological, chemical (including radiological), and physical contamination of cannabis, cannabis products, or components as well as against deterioration of the cannabis, cannabis product, or component and the container.
+4.8.1 Storage of cannabis, cannabis products, and components shall be under conditions that will protect against allergen cross-contact and against biological, chemical (including radiological), and physical contamination of cannabis, cannabis products, or components as well as against deterioration of the cannabis, cannabis product, or component and the container.

-4.11 General Recordkeeping Requirements.
+4.9 General Recordkeeping Requirements.

-- 4.11.1 Medical cannabis establishments must shall participate in and utilize the state's seed-to-sale system for inventory control and tracking purposes.
-All associated costs for their participation are the financial responsibility of the medical cannabis establishments. - 4.11.2 Medical cannabis establishments are required to maintain the following for a minimum period of five (5) years: - A. All books and records necessary to fully account for each business transactions conducted under its license; - B. A copy of each transportation manifest for each transport of cannabis and/or cannabis products must_shall be maintained (a separate license as a cannabis transportation entity is required is if cannabis is being transported);
+- 4.9.1 Medical cannabis establishments shall participate in and utilize the state's seed-to-sale system for inventory control and tracking purposes.
+All associated costs for their participation are the financial responsibility of the medical cannabis establishments. - 4.9.2 Medical cannabis establishments are required to maintain the following for a minimum period of five (5) years:

-- C. Employment records; - D. Record of all pesticides and chemical applications to cannabis and/or cannabis products; and, - E. Records of any theft, loss, or other unaccountability of any cannabis and/or cannabis products. - 4.11.3 Records of all pesticides and chemical applications to cannabis plants and/or cannabis products must-shall include the following: - A. The date of application; - B. The name of the individual making the application; - C. The product that was applied; - D. The section, including the square footage, that receive the application; - E. The amount of product that was applied; and, - F. A copy of the label of the product that was applied. - 4.11.4 All records must-shall be maintained on-site or electronically (virtually) and available for Department review at the address of the licensee. - 4.11.5 All cannabis plants, cannabis and cannabis products must shall be physically inventoried on a weekly basis and records maintained for a minimum of five (5) years.
-Any removal, including but not limited to disposal or destruction, of cannabis plants, cannabis or cannabis products must shall be recorded.
+- A. All books and records necessary to fully account for each business transaction conducted under its license; - B. A copy of each transportation manifest for each transport of cannabis and/or cannabis products shall be maintained (a separate license as a cannabis transportation entity is required if cannabis is being transported); - C. Employment records; - D. Record of all pesticides and chemical applications to cannabis and/or cannabis products; and, - E. Records of any theft, loss, or other unaccountability of any cannabis and/or cannabis products. - 4.9.3 Records of all pesticides and chemical applications to cannabis plants and/or cannabis products shall include the following: - A. The date of application; - B. The name of the individual making the application; - C. The product that was applied; - D. The section, including the square footage, that receives the application; - E. The amount of product that was applied; and, - F. A copy of the label of the product that was applied. - 4.9.4 All records shall be maintained on-site or electronically (virtually) and available for Department review at the address of the licensee. - 4.9.5 All cannabis plants, cannabis and cannabis products shall be physically inventoried on a weekly basis and records maintained for a minimum of five (5) years.
+Any removal, including but not limited to disposal or destruction, of cannabis plants, cannabis or cannabis products shall be recorded.

-4.12 Employment Records.
+4.10 Employment Records.